-The Exness Tick History is a special service we’ve created for you to reassure yourself that your order was executed at real market prices and to take a look at the quality of the ticks Exness is offering.
+The tick history service has been created to reassure yourself that your order was executed at real market prices and to be assured of the quality of ticks Exness is offering.

 In this article let us take you through all there is to know about this special offering.